argythana/r4m_public_demo/README.md

 # Public demo of Run4more analytics.

 ## Purpose
 This repo contains a sample of data analytics by the Run4more App.
-The initial motivation for this repo was to provide to the students of the [UoA Postgraduate Program](https://bis-analytics.econ.uoa.gr/) real life data and problems.
+The initial motivation for this repo was to provide to the students of the [UoA Postgraduate Program](https://bis-analytics.econ.uoa.gr/) real-world data and problems.
 Absolutely voluntary work, not part of the University of Athens courses material.

 For beginners, the material of the Postgradute Program course is an absolutely necessary pre-requisite.